3. Configuration Tools

-Set the HTTP and HTTPS ports that OVERLAPS will listen on.
+Set the HTTP and HTTPS ports that OVERLAPS will listen on for client connections.
 Default: 80 and 443.

 Configure the list of addresses that OVERLAPS will respond to requests on.
 By default, this will be set to the IP address and DNS hostname of the server it is installed on.

 Adding an HTTPS certificate binding in the HTTPS tab for other addresses (e.g. a DNS alias) will automatically add the address to this list as well.

 Additional addresses can be added by clicking the “Add an Address” button, or addresses can be removed by selecting them and clicking the “Delete Selected” button.
 Addresses can be disabled by unchecking the checkbox next to their name.

 Adding an invalid or incorrect address may result in the OVERLAPS service being unable to start.
 If you are having difficulty with the service starting, check the log file for possible causes or contact our Support Team for assistance.

 The HTTPS tab helps to setup OVERLAPS to host its content over a TLS/SSL encrypted connection.